Don't Panic! Better, Fewer, Syntax Errors for LR Parsers: Related work

 Many compilers and editors have hand-written parsers with hand-written error recovery.
 Though generally ad-hoc in their approach, it is possible, with sufficient effort, to make them perform well.
 However, this comes at a cost.
 For example, the hand-written error recovery routines in the Eclipse IDE are approximately 5KLoC and are solely for use with Java code: \cpctplus is approximately 500LoC and can be applied to any LR grammar.

 Although error recovery approaches have, historically, been mostly LR based, there are several non-LR approaches.
 A full overview is impractical, though a few pointers are useful.
-When LL approaches encounter an error, they generally skip input until a token in the follow set is encountered (an early example is~\cite{turner77error}).
+When LL parsers encounter an error, they generally skip input until a token in the follow set is encountered (an early example is~\cite{turner77error}).
 Although this outperforms the simple panic mode of Section~\ref{sec:panic mode}, it will, in general, clearly skip more input than \cpctplus, which is undesirable.
 LL parsers do, however, make it somewhat easier to express grammar-specific error recovery rules.
-The most advanced LL approach that we are aware of is IntelliJ's Grammar-Kit, which allows user to annotate their grammars for error recovery.
+The most advanced LL approach that we are aware of is IntelliJ's Grammar-Kit, which allows users to annotate their grammars for error recovery.
 Perhaps the most interesting annotation is that certain rules can be considered as fully matched even if only a prefix is matched (e.g.~a partially completed function is parsed as if it was complete).
 It might be possible to add similar ideas to a successor of \cpctplus, though this is more awkward to express in an LR approach.
 Error recovery for PEG grammars is much more challenging, because the non-LL parts of the grammar mean that there is not always a clearly defined point at which an error is determined to have occurred.
-PEG error recovery has thus traditionally required extensive manual annotations in order to achieve good quality recovery. \cite{medeiros19syntax} is the most advanced work we are aware of that tackles the problem of lessening the need for manual annotations for PEG error recovery.
-It does this by automatically adding many (though not necessarily all) of the annotations needed for good error recovery.
-However, deciding when to add, and when not to add, annotations is a difficult task and the two algorithms presented have different trade-offs: the \emph{Standard} algorithm adds more annotations, leading to better quality error recovery, but is more likely to change the input language accepted; the \emph{Unique} algorithm adds fewer annotations, leading to poorer quality error recovery, but does not affect the language accepted.
+PEG error recovery has thus traditionally required extensive manual annotations in order to achieve good quality recovery. \cite{medeiros19syntax} tackles this problem by automatically adding many (though not necessarily all) of the annotations needed for good PEG error recovery.
+However, deciding when to add, and when not to add, annotations is a difficult task and the two algorithms presented have different trade-offs: the \emph{Standard} algorithm adds more annotations, leading to better quality error recovery, but can change the input language accepted; the \emph{Unique} algorithm adds fewer annotations, leading to poorer quality error recovery, but does not affect the language accepted.
 The quality of error recovery of the Unique algorithm, in particular, is heavily dependent on the input grammar: it works well on some (e.g.~Pascal) but less well on others (e.g.~Java).
 In cases where it performs less well, it can lead to parsers which skip large portions (sometimes the remainder) of the input.